 If you want to be a responsible homeowner with a very functional kitchen, you’ll probably want to make sure your heating and cooling, as well as air purifying system is in order.
 However, you don’t want to waste unnecessary energy either.
 This is why complete kitchen insulation (both for walls and water pipes) can be a great way to keep the kitchen eco-friendly, safe and comfortable.

 In case you’re interested in completely changing the look of your kitchen, and are ready for a thorough redesign and remodeling process, consider more durable, green materials for your kitchen floors, elements and countertops.
-Bamboo, cork, recycled wood and concrete are some of the top eco-friendly materials available.
+Virginia Kitchen and Bath Herndon has some great options in this space.
+Look for materials like bamboo, cork, recycled wood and concrete as some of the top eco-friendly materials available.
 Of course, when it comes to paint and other necessary finishes for remodeling, always go VOC-free.

 It’s very important that you practice what you preach.
 Therefore, don’t rely only on kitchen and other home updates for leading an eco-friendly lifestyle.
 Make sure that you behave and act in accordance with this mindset on a daily basis as well.